sytabaresa/kingly/README.md

  The current implementation implements the statechart as an operator on streams, i.e. a function which takes a stream and returns a stream.
 That operator takes an input stream of intents/events, and returns a stream of updated models.
  This design allows to decouple the statechart from the environment where it will be used.
 Here the updated models are directly plugged to the rendering engine but they could be used for other purposes without loss of generality.
+In that sense, it could be thought of as a generalized `scan` operator.

 In summary we seek to further the MVI functional breakdown `view(model(intent))` by decomposing the model into a statechart  `view(statechart(initial_model, states, actions, predicates, transitions)(intent))`.
 We hope by surfacing the